Why is Knowledge important to the Oil & Gas industry (and do we even care?)

 Lower oil prices have resulted in the oil & gas sector haemorrhaging knowledge, which would normally not be an issue because letting people go is part of the cyclical regeneration for any industry.
-The problem in 2017 is that many of the younger professionals are now choosing to leave the oil & gas sector altogether, which increases the demographic imbalance that we have been steadily resolving over the last decade.
+The problem today is that many of the younger professionals are now choosing to leave the oil & gas sector altogether, which increases the demographic imbalance that we have been steadily resolving over the last decade.
 However, if individual organisations don't actually know what knowledge they are letting go of, they can’t realistically replace it.
 Increased lateral mobility of the globalised professional workforce means that the business needs to manage knowledge to the same extent that Human Resources currently manage skills and capability.
 Ignoring knowledge is damaging to our industry at a time when we need to consolidate what we know to prevent ourselves from repeating mistakes.
 Now more than ever, we need to build and use knowledge to articulate value in basins around the world, improving decision making by collapsing cognitive bias and eradicating perceptual blindness.
 The industry needs to re-evaluate how knowledge is used in support of decision making, which means overcoming aversion to capturing perceptions (not facts) and removing the non-uniqeness associated with cognitive dissonance.

 Where knowledge is most keenly felt is in exploration, or more specifically New Ventures (exploration NBD).
 Traditionally explorers wrote reports, documenting in some detail what they knew within the context of a business opportunity.
 Report writing was an efficient way to capture what was known at that time, allowing successors to assimilate what is relevant to the present day.
 The pace of working has changed now so that staff may be re-deployed on to the next project before the previous one has been properly closed out, making it impossible to document adequately what they know, often only registering the business outcome.
 The result is that the same work may have to be repeated, often within a year of having been closed out, or worse - it is skimmed over.
 If all that we know about an opportunity is industry level common knowledge, how can we justify paying a competitive price for entry?
 Is our perception of unique value that others can’t see worth that much to us?
 If we can’t even verifiably achieve common knowledge, then how do we know we aren’t missing something fundamental in our drive to a deal?